evanoya/MC_GPU/Analysis_codes/README.txt

 What it does: It calculates the Bond Orientational Order Diagram, by using an energy criterium to define bonds (two particles are considered bonded if the energy is lower than -0.2epsilon).

-How to compile: ifort -O3 -132 -o BOOD_bond.x BOOD_bond.
+How to compile: ifort -O3 -132 -o BOOD_bond.x BOOD_bond.f

 Files needed to run cluster_analysis.x: in-BOOD.d and conf-core-patch.xyz

 Output files:BOOD-Lambert-av.dat    It contains the Lambert projection of the BOOD.
 1st column is x coordinate, 2nd column is y coordinate, 3rd column is probability density of finding a bond with that orientation.

+3. Name of the source file: lattice_structure_factor.f

+What it does: It calculate the diffration pattern projectd on the plane z=0.

+How to compile: ifort -O3 -132 -o lattice_structure_factor.x lattice_structure_factor.f

+Files needed to run cluster_analysis.x: in-pattern.d and conf-core.xyz

+Output files: Sq-av.dat    It contains the diffraction pattern projecte on the z=0 plane.
+1st column is x coordinate, 2nd column is y coordinate, 3rd column is the structure factor.

+4.